yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_publish_catalog_applications.rst

                         | to get the application name.
 Set this to the name of you application for
                         | publishing custom (Publish by path) application.
 Path                    | The full path of the application executable on the master image.
+WorkingDirectory        | By default, this path is the same as the path in the Path field.
+To run the
+                        | application from a different directory, add an absolute path to this field.
 CommandLineParameters   | [Optional] The command line parameters for the app at startup.
 Base64Icon              | [Optional] Leave this property empty when publishing a start menu application
                         | since we already have the icon.
 Set this to the raw application icon in base64